ur-whitelab/peptidesim/README.md

 ```
 Note that for python3 pickle files should always be opened in binary mode.

-### PT-WTE/EDS
+### Enhanced Sampling (PT-WTE)/ Experiment Directed simulation (EDS)

 A complete example can be found in `peptidesim/inputs/pte`.

+#### 1. Preparation
 Create a Python script for the preparation step.
-It is almost identical to the regular simulation.
-(Check the part1.py)
+It is similiar to NVT simulation script.

-If you wish to add EDS, you will need additional code for the preparation.
+If you are using experimental bias, additional code will be needed for the preparation.
 Check part1.py, [plumed METAD documentation](https://www.plumed.org/doc-v2.5/user-doc/html/_m_e_t_a_d.html) and [plumed EDS documentation](https://www.plumed.org/doc-v2.5/user-doc/html/_e_d_s.html).

-2. PT-WTE
+#### 2. PT-WTE

 Create a second script and import all required modules.
-Specify input.
+Specify peptides, replica number and exchange period.
 Note that the name of the job must be consistant with that in part 1.

 ```python
 name = nameinpart1